Submitted by unfpa_root_user on

 Overcoming barriers to family planning

-Yet women and girls around the world face serious barriers to using contraceptives.
-The UN Population Division's estimates show that in 2020, some 257 million women in developing countries wanted to prevent or delay pregnancy but were not using one of the modern, reliable forms of contraception.
+Women and girls face serious barriers to using contraceptives.
+Estimates show that in 2024, some 259 million women and adolescent girls wanted to prevent or delay pregnancy but were not using a modern, reliable form of contraception.

-Common reasons why women do not use reliable, modern contraceptives include logistical problems, such as difficulty travelling to health facilities or stock outs at health clinics, and social barriers, such as opposition by partners or families.
-Lack of knowledge also plays a role, with many women not understanding that they are able to become pregnant, not knowing what contraceptive methods are available, or having incorrect information about modern methods.
+Common reasons why women do not use contraceptives include logistical problems, such as difficulty travelling to health facilities or stockouts at health clinics, and social barriers, such as opposition by partners or families.
+Widespread misinformation and lack of accurate information also undermine contraceptive use.

 Poorer women and those in rural areas often have less access to family planning information and services.
-Certain groups – including adolescents, unmarried people, the urban poor, rural populations, sex workers and people living with HIV – also face additional barriers to family planning.
-This can lead to higher rates of unintended pregnancy, increased risk of HIV and other STIs, limited choice of contraceptive methods, and higher levels of unmet need for family planning.
-Particular attention must be paid to promoting their reproductive rights, access to family planning, and other sexual and reproductive health services.
+Adolescents, unmarried people, urban poor, sex workers, people living with HIV and those in crisis or humanitarian settings face greater constraints as well, which can lead to higher rates of unintended pregnancy, increased risk of HIV and other sexually transmitted infections, unsafe abortion, poor health outcomes and deepened poverty.
+Particular attention must be paid to promoting the reproductive rights, and access to family planning and other sexual and reproductive health services among these groups.

 UNFPA’s work

-And through its UNFPA Supplies Partnership, UNFPA works with partners and governments to ensure access to a reliable supply of contraceptives, condoms, and medicines and equipment for family planning, STI prevention and maternal health services.
-UNFPA also works to integrate family planning services into primary health care, so that women and girls are able to access information and contraceptives no matter what health facility they visit.
+Through the UNFPA Supplies Partnership, UNFPA works with partners and governments to ensure resilient, reliable supply chains and a broad contraceptive method mix.
+The partnership also supports sustainable financing, helping countries mobilize and allocate domestic resources for reproductive health commodities, reduce dependence on external aid and secure long-term reproductive health access for its population.
+UNFPA also works to integrate family planning services into primary healthcare, so that all people are able to access information and contraceptives no matter what health facility they visit.

-UNFPA is a key partner in the Family Planning 2030 (FP2030) global partnership, which aims to achieve voluntary modern contraceptive use by anyone who wants it.
+UNFPA is also a key partner in the Family Planning 2030 global partnership, which aims to achieve voluntary modern contraceptive use by anyone who wants it.
 This contributes towards a future where women and girls everywhere have the freedom and ability to lead healthy lives, make their own informed decisions about using contraception and having children, and participate as equals in society and its development.
-To meet this goal, and achieve the Sustainable Development Goals, UNFPA is focusing on four key areas:

-2. Strengthening supply chains so that contraceptives reach those who need them
+2. Strengthening supply chains so contraceptives reliably reach those who need them.

-4. Improving the quality of care in family planning service
+4. Improving quality of care through person-centred, respectful services.

 Type of data